The I Ching and the Zhou Yi

 Za Gua Zhuan (雜卦傳), the commentary on the paired hexagrams: It explores the features of each hexagram by comparing it with its reversed or changed hexagram.

 Traditionally, the study of the I Ching in China has been divided into two major groups.
 One is the study of the meaning and code of conduct of its text.
 The other focuses on the changes created by the Yin and Yang of the lines, the images presented by the trigrams, the phenomena emerged from the hexagrams, and various theories derived from the Yi.
 These two can be studied independently but are most often used for counter-proofs.
+Development and use

 The I Ching is one of Four Books and Five Classics (四書五經) which were regarded as the most authoritative books in ancient China.
 It together with some others of those books and classics paraphrased by Neo-Confucian scholars*** were used as the main source for the imperial examination from the Yuan Dynasty (1271 A.C. - 1368 A.C.) to the Ming Dynasty (1368 A.C. - 1644 A.C.) and until the end of the Qing Dynasty (1905 A.C.).
+The I Ching served in this capacity more or less due to its code of ethics and loyalty to the king.
+It also reflects the traditional relationship between masculine and feminine in old China, especially the perceived male superiority and female inferiority.
+Although these aspects may be out of date, they can still be seen today in such relationship as employer / employee, and law-abiding citizen / criminal.

 It is believed that in the Han Dynasty (206 B.C. - 220 A.C.) the concept of five elements - metal, wood, water, fire, and earth - was invented and then introduced into the theory of the hexagram.
 Thereby Wen Wang Gua (文王卦, King Wen's hexagram) was developed.
 It correlates the lines to the Celestial Stems and Earthly Branches, and then uses the mutual relation between the elements converted by two concerned lines to interpret oracle.

 The use of the I Ching has been common practice in Chinese daily life.
 For example, in Beijing's famous Forbidden City, all the buildings have yellow roofs, except for the book repository which has a black roof.
 The thinking behind this is that black is the colour of water which will protect the repository in the event of fire.
+With regard to medicine, the method of treating each organ is based on its inherent quality.
+For instance, the heart refers to fire.
+For that reason ginseng with its warming properties is never prescribed to those with hypertension or heart disease.

 Introduced to the West